Malaysians are going full-force on registering and implementing GST systems as it will be effective on 1st April 2015.

 - Standard rate supply – goods or services which are not listed in either GST zero rated or exempt supply is subject to standard rate 6%.

-- Mixed supply – an insurance company who sells life insurance and general insurance too.
+- Mixed supply – an insurance company, who might be using the best CRM software for insurance agents, who sells life insurance and general insurance too.
 This is partial redemption on input tax where only applies to general insurance as life insurance is an exempt supply.

 - Disregarded supply – warehousing scheme, certain supplies between companies which are registered under group registration.

 - Out-of-scope supply-non-business transaction, sales of goods.
 Export sales is not GST taxable as its part of Out of Scope Supply. (ref)

 - Deposits that are not supply related are not subjected to GST.
 Late interest charges are not applicable for GST. (ref)

 - There is a 21-day rule, which is to ensure invoices are issued within 21 days after the supply took place.
 If the invoice failed to be issued within the time-frame, then the invoice is deemed to be the date of supply.
 Thus,we need to modify our invoice ( Tax Invoice) to include information required for GST to comply.

 - For GST return for all input and output tax, we need to provide information as in GST Form-03 to submit our GST payments.

 - When requested, we need to submit the GST Audit File (GAF) to Customs.

 - Bad Debts (ref).Any invoices not paid by customer within 6 months can be considered bad debts in context of GST.
 The bad debts will require adjustment on the accounting system to reduce the GST payable.
 If payment is made after 6 months, then the invoice that was marked as bad debt should now be paid its GST portion.